mike-was/misc/README.md

 A third goal is to capture thoughts on what I think I need to learn.

+A fourth goal is to learn Github markdown specs.

 Q: Will I be able to delete this if I need to later?